Although the tiles are hard and durable on the walls or floors, some cases can be damaged or broken.

 Step 1: Prepare the Surface

 Firstly be sure that your surfaces are clean, smooth, and dry for best results.
 If have any problem, take time to repair, patch, and level any damaged or uneven areas.
-Remove any moldings, trim, or appliances that may interfere with tile application and check the doorjambs to make sure tile has clearance when installing beneath.
+Remove any moldings, trim, or appliances that may interfere with tile application and check the doorjambs to make sure the tile has clearance when installing beneath.

 Step 2: Begin Your Layout